larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Primary responsibility of moderation of working group participation channels resides with working group management.
-Working group participants should first report problems to chairs, and absent a timely, satisfactory response, to the moderation team.
+Working group participants should report problems to both chairs and to the moderation team.
-In cases where working group management does appear to act on complaints, the moderation team may act.
+In cases where working group management does not appear to act on complaints, the moderation team may act.
 Their first action will be to attempt to contact the chairs.
 They may act further if there is no timely response, informing both chairs and the responsible area